-Now on, what to expect at first, is that we have learned that the first breads made in early society from the pre agricultural revolution, only have three basic ingredients; some form of wild cereal grain native to the region of the Natufians in Jorden, water, and salt.
+Now on, what to expect at first, is that we have learned that the first breads made in early society from the pre agricultural revolution, only have four basic ingredients; some form of wild cereal grain native to the region of the Natufians in Jorden, water, salt, and wild yeast cultivated in some form of flour and water starter.
 So as you can conclude is, the first where flat breads, not yeasted breads, not chemically leavened bread.
 Only steam risen breads, similar to a grainy Tortilla or precurser to Injara.
 How ever we do know that in Egypt at the time of the agricultural revolution they were baking sourdough bread of some kind with the help of a sourdough starter containing water, flour, and natural wild yeasts which have grown in the flour mixture over a period of time.
 However, most exact dates for the time do not have exact start dates for now, due to our current dating technology and written accounts for the time period.
-So with that said, and as you start to ramp up to making bread at home you truly need to keep an open mind as to what bread “Is”, because when you keep a unwavering idea that is unwilling to learn and change as more knowledge comes forward as to what bread is and can be, you will disappointment everytime.
+So with that said, and as you start to ramp up to making bread at home you truly need to keep an open mind as to what bread “Is”, because when you keep a unwavering idea that is unwilling to learn and change as more knowledge comes forward as to what bread is and can be, you will disappointment every time.

 Next, on learning bread you’ll need to understand that there are three major types of bread, these include; Yeasted Breads, Chemical Leavened Breads(quick breads), and Steam Leavened Breads(majority are flat breads).
 Here in the west the majority of commercial bread are either savory yeasted bread or sweat chemically leavened breads.
 Flat breads in the west are usually produced in immigrant communities, and do make up a big part of the diet for many immigrants here in the states, but are only a small size of the general market in comparison to what are considered commercial producers of baked bread products.